-The Office of Nursing Research and Evaluation at the Fitzpatrick College of Nursing was established in 2006 as the focal point for scholarly inquiry within the College.
+The Office for Nursing Research and Evaluation at the Fitzpatrick College of Nursing was established in 2006 as the focal point for scholarly inquiry within the College.
 The Office coordinates and supports research activities within the College, in collaboration with other Villanova academic areas, as well as external entities.

 The Office assists faculty and undergraduate and graduate students with education, assistance and mentoring in the grant writing process, other funding activities and sources, the research process, scholarly evaluation and activities such as those relating to publication and other professional routes of dissemination of scientific work.

 The Office is the locus for research-oriented events such as the College’s Annual Research Symposium, and special partnerships and projects that advance its mission and that of the College.

 Research supported by the Office reflects areas of study that are aligned with the College’s mission.
-The risk posed by children’s Internet usage, childhood obesity prevention, the psychosocial effects of breast cancer on African-American women survivors, situational violence affecting women with disabilities…these are just a few of the research topics explored through the Office of Nursing Research and Evaluation.
+The risk posed by children’s Internet usage, childhood obesity prevention, the psychosocial effects of breast cancer on African-American women survivors, situational violence affecting women with disabilities…these are just a few of the research topics explored through the Office for Nursing Research and Evaluation.

 Other examples of faculty research being conducted include: